GNOME/extensions-web/README.rst

 Once you've done that, proceed with the database migrations:
 ::
+  $ python manage.py migrate
   $ python mange.py createsuperuser --username=joe --email=joe@email.com
-  $ python manage.py makemigrations
-  $ python manage.py migrate

 After above steps your database should be initialized and almost ready to run.